 Fire conjures up thoughts of anger, passion, and destruction.
 It can also signify rebirth (as in the myth of the Phoenix).
 Fire can also convey a blaze – of energy, speed, and bright, burning passion.
 Look no further than the iconic Firefox, the Mozilla logo that communicates a brand dedicated to speed and durability.

 The “King of the Jungle” carries with it authority, strength, royalty, and steadfastness.
-The power and force that a lion communicates make it a go-to choice for any organization looking to demonstrate a respectable, strong standing in their marketplace.
+The power and force that a lion communicates make it a go-to choice for any organization looking to demonstrate a respectable, strong standing in its marketplace.

 The wolf is often used to show independence, freedom, the wild, strength, and guardianship.
-Logos that use a wolf in their design demonstrate a ferocity, agility, and clever edge that work especially well for sports-related logos.
+Logos that use a wolf in their design demonstrate ferocity, agility, and clever edge that work especially well for sports-related logos.

 The triangle is connected to ideas like stability, power, harmony, women’s health, and illumination.
 A dynamic shape, the triangle conveys focus, balance, and innovation.
 When shown oriented base-down, stability and strength become clear.
-However, when shown at an angle, relays an energized, spontaneous feeling instead.
+However, when shown at an angle, it relays an energized, spontaneous feeling instead.

-Circles can evoke the concepts of wholeness, completion, infinity, cycles, and also represent the self.
+Circles can evoke the concepts of wholeness, completion, infinity, cycles and also represent the self.

 Dragons are especially revered in Asian culture and are often used to represent strength, wisdom, good luck, and potency.

 Trees are a common symbol for life and the outdoors.
 They can also signify fertility, good health, and calm.
 It’s a popular design symbol for a reason and can be found in many nonprofits seeking to emphasize their nature-oriented mission.